Omega-3 Fatty Acids and Heart Attacks: What To Know

-Omega-3 fatty acids, naturally found in fish, have been proven to lower blood pressure and promote heart health, but research shows that they may actually have an even stronger benefit: treating cardiovascular diseases and reducing the risk of repeat heart attacks.
+Omega-3 fatty acids have been shown to lower blood pressure and promote heart health.
+And research indicates that they may have an even more substantial benefit, which is treating cardiovascular diseases and reducing the risk of repeat heart attacks.

-A study published in The American Journal of the College of Cardiology by Dr. Carl “Chip” Lavie established three new benefits to consuming omega-3 fish oils based on four trials and over 40,000 participants.
+Omega-3 fatty acids are a type of fat that is naturally found in fish like salmon or trout.
+In a study published in The American Journal of the College of Cardiology, researchers established three new benefits to consuming omega-3 fish oils based on four trials and over 40,000 participants.

-- Omega-3 fish oils may benefit in the treatment after a heart attack
+- Omega-3 fish oils may be beneficial in the treatment after a heart attack.

-- Heart attack survivors may be able to reduce their risk of a fatal episode by as much as 30 percent, by consuming oily fish or taking supplements containing omega-3 fatty acids.
+- Heart attack survivors may be able to reduce their risk of a fatal episode by as much as 30% by consuming oily fish or taking supplements containing omega-3 fatty acids.

-Lavie recommends that daily, healthy individuals consume 500 mg of omega-3 fish oil containing eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), and individuals with known heart disease or heart failure take 800 to 1,000 mg every day.
-He says, the fatty acids EPA and DHA enter the membranes of cells and help to improve the heart's electrical activity, vascular tone, plaque stabilization and blood pressure.
+Researchers recommend that daily, healthy individuals consume 500 milligrams of omega-3 fish oil containing eicosapentaenoic acid and docosahexaenoic acid.
+Individuals with known heart disease or heart failure take 800 to 1000 milligrams every day.
+As the fatty acids eicosapentaenoic and docosahexaenoic enter the membranes of cells, they may help to improve the heart's electrical activity, vascular tone, plaque stabilization and blood pressure.